Skip to content

 Why OKLCH matters

-We built the entire colour engine around OKLCH — a perceptually uniform colour space.
-This matters because traditional RGB and HSL colour spaces produce gradients that go muddy in the middle.
-A gradient from blue to yellow in RGB passes through an ugly grey.
-In OKLCH, the same gradient stays vibrant because the colour space is designed around how humans actually perceive colour.
+We built the entire color engine around OKLCH — a perceptually uniform color space.
+This matters because traditional RGB and HSL color spaces produce gradients that go muddy in the middle.
+A gradient from blue to yellow in RGB passes through an ugly gray.
+In OKLCH, the same gradient stays vibrant because the color space is designed around how humans actually perceive color.

 Every shade scale, every harmony calculation, every adjustment slider operates in OKLCH.
-The results are noticeably better — colours that feel intentional rather than mathematically convenient.
+The results are noticeably better — colors that feel intentional rather than mathematically convenient.

 For anyone curious about the technical side:

-- OKLCH colour math — all conversions written from scratch, no dependencies
+• OKLCH color math — all conversions written from scratch, no dependencies

 The gradient preview renders in real time.
 Aura and mesh gradients use layered CSS radial gradients for simple cases and switch to absolutely positioned div layers when rotation is involved.
 Marble gradients render entirely as inline SVG with blur filters.